Is Corn Good for You? Here’s What Dietitians Think

 Many believe corn is high in sugar—especially sweet corn—and therefore unhealthy, but Melton says this isn't the case.
 "Although corn is high in sugar, it does not cause an unhealthy spike in blood sugar as some believe," she says.
 "It is actually a low to medium glycemic index food and can be a part of a healthy diet when eaten in reasonable portions."
-In general, one medium ear of corn has 6 grams of sugar.
-(BTW, this goes for sweet corn, too.)
+In general, one medium ear of sweet white corn has 2.4 grams of sugar; meanwhile, sweet yellow corn has about 6 grams.

 Wait, but what about corn's GMO problem?

 In Melton's opinion, the fear over GMOs is unfounded (in corn and otherwise).
 "There is no need to avoid GMO corn," she says.
 "The National Academy of Sciences has concluded that GMOs are safe to eat and the same conclusion has been reached many large scientific organizations.
 We have had GMOs in our food system for over 20 years and there has never been any negative health issues associated with them."
 Indeed, a 2018 study in Europe looked at 20 years of research on GMO corn and concluded that it was likely safe because of the higher quality of grain compared and the "reduction in human exposure to mycotoxins," which are harmful, naturally-occurring chemicals created by fungus and mold in certain foods.
 (Insects often carry fungus or facilitate fungal growth; because the GMO corn was insect-resistant, the study found it had less insect damage, which was associated with lower levels of mycotoxins.)